 How can we help?

-The resources below are free and can be accessed by clients or workers.
+The resources below are free or low cost and can be accessed by clients or workers.

 Any client can direct their worker to complete a specific unit.
 If a client requests this then the unit should be completed during a booked session with that client.

 Workers may also choose to access these resources in their own time for their own personal development.

 Workers are encouraged to list any completed units in their profile.

 WA Mental Health Commission

 The Mental Health Commission provide a couple of resources that we recommend.
 The first is called “Mental Health Act (2014)”.
 It’s a set of units that cover the mental health system in WA and client’s legal rights under the Mental Health Act.
 The second is “Introduction to Alcohol and Other Drugs (2nd Edition)”; the name says it all.

 Follow this link to access these; you will need to create an account.